camileen/TP1_CNN_detection-obstacles/README.md

 4. Install python dependencies: `pip install -r requirements.txt`
 5. Run app (in project directory): `python3 main.py`

+If you want to run a serie of test, run `python3 test.py`.

 ## How to see logs?

 Use Tensorboard: